-"She wasn't making eye contact, and I felt that initially she was disinterested," he recently told the BBC.
+"She wasn't making eye contact, and I felt that initially she was disinterested," he told the BBC in 2017.
 "And then, when the whole mob of journalists came off the other planes I suddenly realized why she was so nervous.
 And this poor woman was about to go into a live minefield, a dangerous area, in front of however many hundreds of millions or billions of people on the news, and I thought back to the first time I went into a minefield, and I was petrified."

 In the field, the princess was shown a dummy land mine and she pushed a button to detonate it, just as Heslop's team normally did.
 They took great care to keep her safe.
 "I did not want to be on the front page of the news the next day as the man who'd blown up Princess Diana," said Heslop.
-A year later, after Diana's death, the UK ratified the international convention banning land mines.
+A year later, after Diana's death, the U.K. ratified the international convention banning land mines.

-An even bigger revelation from the journalists was that the Mercedes Paul had been driving had instability problems, and had been written off after being involved in a major accident two years earlier.
+Diana died in Paris Aug.
+31, 1997, along with her boyfriend Dodi Al Fayed, in a car crash, that has been the source of controversy ever since.
+They were being chased by paparazzi and conspiracy theorists believe that her death was orchestrated.
+So far that has not been proven.
+However, a 2017 documentary noted that the Mercedes the couple was in had instability problems, and had been written off after being involved in a major accident two years earlier.
 Yet somehow, the car was rebuilt and sold to a limousine company who used it to ferry guests of the Ritz hotel.